abhishekblue/simple-adblocker/README.md

 ## How to Use

 - Click on the extension icon in the toolbar
-- Use the switch to turn blocking ON or OFF
-- When active, it blocks ads every second
+- it blocks ads every second

 ## Files